-We sat down with Lili Chahbazi, Partner at Bain & Company, to discuss gender diversity at Bain & Company.
+We sat down with Lili Chahbazi, Partner at Bain & Company, to discuss gender diversity at the firm.

-Why are consulting firms failing to promote and retain women to senior positions and how is Bain & Company different?
+Why are consulting firms failing to promote and retain women in senior positions and how is Bain & Company different?

 Promoting and retaining women at seniors levels requires a thoughtful approach, starting with a clear strategic intent and follow through in execution of that intent.
 At Bain & Company, promoting and retaining women is at the top of our strategic agenda.
-We then put our research in practice via a multi-faceted global program to ensure we are addressing the drivers of aspiration & confidence for our women – namely, feeling supported, having role models, feeling able to envision success.
-This requires not only formal programs and policies but, more importantly, the right culture and day-to-day behaviors.
+We then put our research in practice via a multi-faceted global programme to ensure we are addressing the drivers of aspiration and confidence for our women – namely feeling supported, having role models and feeling able to envision success.
+This requires not only formal programmes and policies but, more importantly, the right culture and day-to-day behaviours.

 How can companies help women transition back into the workplace?

-How can companies begin to approach reducing systemic inequalities within their organizations?
+How can companies begin to approach reducing systemic inequalities within their organisations?

 What are some of the successful programmes and initiatives that Bain & Company is using to attract and retain top female business talent?